-18.1 The location and type of fire extinguishers apparently match requirements, and are subject to annual inspection and testing in March of each year.
+- 18.1 The location and type of fire extinguishers apparently match requirements and are subject to annual inspection and testing in March of each year. - Chancel 9L water inspected May 2022. - Church centre ground floor 9L water inspected May 2022. - Church centre first floor Co2 2kg inspected May 2022.